I used to be obsessed with charcoal masks.

-“Your liver and kidneys do the detoxing — your skin just needs balance and support, not aggression,” says Dr. Mona Gohara, dermatologist and associate clinical professor at Yale.
+“Your liver and kidneys do the detoxing.
+Your skin just needs balance and support — not aggression.”

 -